 One of the nice things about the HK416 is that it shoots 22LR and you might wonder what makes that a feature.

-Well, frankly, with the price of .223/5.56 ammo still high it’s nice to have a high-quality rifle that mimics that of our normal AR-15 chambered in 5.56.
+With the price of .223/5.56 ammo still high, it’s nice to have a high-quality rifle that mimics that of our normal AR-15 chambered in 5.56.

 If you don’t know the difference between .223 and 22LR we did a complete write-up on it.

-The HK416 22LR is a mixed aluminum and polymer construction.
+The HK416 22LR is a mixed-aluminum-and-polymer construction.
 It weighs in at 5.7 pounds.
-Which feels very close to the 7.85 pounds HK416 A5 that it’s built to replicate.
+Which feels very close to the 7.85 pounds of the HK416 A5 it’s built to replicate.

 Lower Receiver